NH Governor’s Commission Action Plan Dashboard

 - 4.3: Increase the prevalence of high school students who most of the time or always get the kind of help they need among students who report having felt sad, empty, hopeless, angry, or anxious by 5%.

-Publicly Available NH Data related to Alcohol and other Drugs
+Publicly Available NH Data related to Alcohol and Other Drugs